munich-quantum-toolkit/predictor/docs/index.md

 # Welcome to MQT Predictor's documentation!

-MQT Predictor is a tool for Automatic Device Selection with Device-Specific Circuit Compilation for Quantum Computing developed as part of the [Munich Quantum Toolkit](https://mqt.readthedocs.io) (_MQT_).
+MQT Predictor is a tool for automatic device selection with device-specific circuit compilation for quantum computing.
+It is part of the _{doc}`Munich Quantum Toolkit (MQT) <mqt:index>`_.

 From a user's perspective, the framework works as follows: